 You set up any device that connects to your Internet to either a “person” or to the “house” in the Circle app.
 If it is set up to the house, then there are no restrictions.
 So for my son, I was able to set up his phone, iPad, and his Xbox all under him.
 All of this goes into his total Internet usage time each day.
 I chose to assign their Chromebooks to the “house” so it does not go against their Internet time.

 Daily Time Limit for Your Child

 Each child has a daily Internet time limit.
-You can set one child up with 2 hours of Internet each weekday and 3 hours of Internet on the weekend.
+You can set one child up with 2 hours of Internet each weekday and 3 hours of the Internet on the weekend.
 Then set another child up differently.
 Once they reach their total internet time, you receive a notification on your phone, and they cannot access the internet.

 Even if your child has a data plan, it will not automatically revert over to a 4G network; they cannot access the internet.
 You can choose at this time (or anytime) to add Internet time for them by sending them a reward.
 Rewards are in 15-minute increments.

-You will also set up a bedtime for them.
+You will also set up bedtime for them.
 Regardless of how much time your child has spent on their phone that day, you can have their internet turned off at a particular time.
 You can set this differently for each child.

 Filters for Apps

 There are different primary filters you can then modify to fit your children.
 For example, I set my children up as teenagers.
 Even though they’re technically preteen, I felt like the presets were too restrictive for my kids and would be easier to modify the “teenager” filter.
 This included blocking apps like Facebook, Snapchat, Twitter, etc.